THC Is Involved In Most Vaping-Related Deaths & Illnesses, Officials Say

 The CDC also shared statistics about who, exactly, has been hit the hardest by the outbreak.
 There have been 805 reported cases of vaping-related illnesses; 69% of patients are male, the median age is 23, and 91% of cases have resulted in hospitalization.

 California, Texas, Wisconsin, and Illinois are among the states reporting the highest number of illnesses.
-Twelve deaths have been confirmed in 10 states.
+Thirteen deaths have been confirmed.
+And, in Canada, the first "severe vaping-related breathing illness" has been confirmed, according to the CBC.

 A second study from Illinois and Wisconsin, also released on Friday, reached similar conclusions.
 The data, gathered between April and September, found that 87% of the 86 patients interviewed used products with THC.
 Most of those products were pre-packaged and obtained secondhand from friends, family, or dealers.